jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

-commensurate to the cybersecurity risks represented by different essential service sectors and types of digital infrastructure or service.CSA strongly believes that the industry has a crucial part to play in our collective cybersecurity, and can start by securing their products and services
+commensurate to the cybersecurity risks represented by different essential service sectors and types of digital infrastructure or service.
+CSA strongly believes that the industry has a crucial part to play in our collective cybersecurity, and can start by securing their products and services